Best time to visit the Dominican Republic

 Visiting the Dominican Republic in March–May

 March is still peak season, but by April visitors have thinned out.
-Savvy travellers opt to visit the Dominican Republic at this time to capitalise on the better flight prices and hotel rates and to enjoy a more peaceful island.
+Savvy travelers opt to visit the Dominican Republic at this time to capitalise on the better flight prices and hotel rates and to enjoy a more peaceful island.
 It’s also that perfect window to enjoy days of endless sunshine before the rainy season hits and temperatures climb.

 Beaches in the southeast of the islands, such as Punta Cana, are popular destinations, but if you’re banking on a bit of tranquillity during your visit, you might think twice about going when it’s Spring Break in the US (usually lasting a week and falling some time between March and mid-April).
 This is when college students head for the island in groups, lured by the balmy temperatures and the chance to party.

 Spring is a great time to explore the rest of the island, and if you’re looking for outdoor adventures, there are infinite opportunities within its five mountain ranges.
-The largest, the Cordillera Central is a prime location for trekking and the resort town of Jarabacoa the centre for kayaking and whitewater rafting.
+The largest, the Cordillera Central is a prime location for trekking and the resort town of Jarabacoa the center for kayaking and whitewater rafting.
 If you want to go mountain biking there are trails galore.

 Kayaking on a blue lake, Laguna Dudu, Dominican Republic © Batechenkoff/Shutterstock